Why You Should Start Retirement Planning in Your 20s

 Traditional IRAs are not offered through employers.
 Anyone can open one as long as they have earned income.
 Depending on your income and access to other retirement savings accounts, you may be able to deduct contributions to a traditional IRA on your taxes.

-As with 401(k) contributions, you’d owe taxes on traditional IRA withdrawals after age 59 ½ and may have to pay taxes and a penalty on early withdrawals.
+As with 401(k) contributions, you will owe taxes on traditional IRA withdrawals after age 59 ½ and you may have to pay taxes and a penalty on early withdrawals.

-In 2024, traditional IRA contribution limits are $7,000 a year or $8,000 for those aged 50 and up.
-In 2023, traditional IRA contribution limits are $6,500 a year or $7,500 for those aged 50 and up.
-Compared to 401(k)s, IRAs offer individuals the ability to invest in a much broader range of investments.
+In 2025, traditional IRA contribution limits are $7,000 a year or $8,000 for those ages 50 and up.
+Compared to 401(k)s, IRAs typically offer individuals the ability to invest in a broader range of investments.
 These investments can then grow tax-deferred inside the account.
 Traditional IRAs are also subject to RMDs at age 73.

 Roth IRA

-Unlike 401(k)s and traditional IRAs, savings go into Roth IRAs with after-tax dollars and provide no immediate tax benefit.
-However, money inside the account grows tax-free and it isn’t subject to income tax when withdrawals are made after age 59 ½.
+Unlike 401(k)s and traditional IRAs, contributions to Roth IRAs are made with after-tax dollars.
+While they provide no immediate tax benefit, the money inside the account grows tax-free and it isn’t subject to income tax when withdrawals are made after age 59 ½.

-You can also withdraw your principal (but not the earnings) from a Roth at any time without a tax penalty as long as the Roth has been open for five tax years.
+You can also withdraw your contributions (but not the earnings) from a Roth at any time without a tax penalty as long as the Roth has been open for at least five tax years.
 The first tax year begins on January 1 of the year the first contribution was made and ends on the tax filing deadline of the next year, such as April 15.
 Any contribution made during that time counts as being made in the prior year.
-So, for instance if you made your first contribution on April 10, 2023, it counts as though it were made at the beginning of 2022.
-Therefore, your Roth would be considered open for five tax years in January 2027.

 Investing in Multiple Accounts

 Individuals can have both a traditional and Roth IRA.
-But note the contribution limits apply to total contributions across both.
-So if you’re 25 and put $3,250 in a traditional IRA, you could only put up to $3,250 in your Roth as well in 2023.
+But it’s important to note that the contribution limits apply to total contributions across both.
+So if you’re 25 and put $3,500 in a traditional IRA, you could only put up to $3,500 in your Roth as well in 2025.

-You can also contribute to both a 401(k) and an IRA, however if you have access to a 401(k) at work you may not be able to deduct your IRA contributions.
+You can also contribute to both a 401(k) and an IRA, however if you have access to a 401(k) at work (or your spouse does) you may not be able to deduct all or any of your IRA contributions, based on your modified adjusted gross income and tax filing status.

 Retirement Plan Strategies